overview/overview-convert-archive/README.md

 What it does
 ============

-1. Downloads a task from Overview's task handler
+1. Writes stdin to input.blob in the CWD
-2. Streams the zipfile from the task blob URL, extracts the stream, and sends extracted files and progress events in one big multipart/form-data POST to Overview.
+2. Extracts it, streaming output as multipart/form-data on stdout

 Usage
 =====

 In an Overview cluster, you'll want to use the Docker container:

-`docker run -e POLL_URL=http://worker-url:9032/Archive overview/overview-convert-archive:2.0.0`
+`docker run -e POLL_URL=http://worker-url:9032/Archive overview/overview-convert-archive:2.1.0`

 Developing
 ==========